real estate dispute arbitration in Conroe, Texas 77306

 Both parties accepted the decision.
 Closing was finalized on September 20, 2023, with Sarah receiving the agreed credit.
 JBR committed to completing all repairs within 45 days post-closing, under penalty of further arbitration.

-Reflection: The Magnolia Estates arbitration highlighted the importance of clear contract terms and thorough inspections.
-For Sarah, the process was stressful but ultimately ensured her investment was protected.
+Reflection: The Magnolia Estates arbitration highlighted the importance of clear contract terms and thorough inspections. the claimant, the process was stressful but ultimately ensured her investment was protected.
 For JBR Properties, it underscored the value of communication and flexibility in navigating buyer concerns.
 Arbitration proved to be a practical alternative to court, saving time and reducing costs while delivering a fair resolution in the heart of Conroe, Texas.

 Tracy